qxdddliu/m-1/README.md

 - **[Why and Goals](#why-and-goals)**

 ## History of this Repository
-<b>TLDR:</b> I was wrong about how to build AGI 2 times since 2011 and now I'm learning how to increase human intelligence faster than code based intelligence unless I learn this is a bad idea haha
+<b>TLDR:</b> I was wrong about how to build AGI 2 times since 2011 and now I'm learning how to increase human intelligence faster than code based intelligence unless I learn this is a bad idea haha.

 In 2011 I watched [Jeff Hawkin's talk](https://www.ted.com/talks/jeff_hawkins_on_how_brain_science_will_change_computing) on artificial general intelligence(AGI) and I became obsessed with building AGI to help humanity.
 I taught myself how to code and built an OO Java implementation of [Numenta's cortial learning algorithm(CLA) v2](https://github.com/WalnutiQ/wAlnut/tree/MARK_II).
 After running unsuccessful vision experiments using the CLA v2 I began to think there must be a better approach to building AGI.
 I found a better approach in Dileep George's [PhD thesis](https://github.com/WalnutiQ/papers/blob/master/Dileep_George_PGM/HowTheBrainMightWork.pdf) and the project changed into an [OO Python implementation of his PhD thesis](https://github.com/WalnutiQ/wAlnut/tree/MARK_III).
 While researching other approaches to AGI I came across [Elon Musk's perspective on AGI](https://youtu.be/h0962biiZa4) and read [Superintelligence by Nick Bostrom](https://www.amazon.com/Superintelligence-Dangers-Strategies-Nick-Bostrom/dp/1501227742) with my notes [here](https://github.com/WalnutiQ/wAlnut/issues/345) and realized I was completely wrong about building AGI to help humanity in the first place.
 The goal changed to researching how to increase human intelligence faster than code based intelligence.
 The conclusion I reached is since AGI will not be limited by slow biological processes I don't think it's possible in the long-term.
 Now I'm using 101 mental models to brainstorm alternative solutions to the AGI problem.
-The only ideas so far r build a neural lace or backwards time travel into another universe.
+The only ideas so far r build a neural lace (which I'm not confident is a complete solution) and backwards time travel into another universe (which is really hard).
 Extremely open to other ideas.

-~ Q56
+~ Q59

 ## Why and Goals